hefnawy732/Sql_cleaning_project/README.md

 ## Overview
 This project showcases the end-to-end cleaning of a raw cafe sales dataset using SQL.
 The data contained inconsistent column names, placeholder values like 'ERROR' or 'UNKNOWN', invalid data types, and logical inconsistencies in calculated fields.

-The goal was to transform this data into a clean, analysis-ready table suitable for dashboards and business insights.
+The goal was to transform this data into a clean, analysis-ready table suitable for exploratory analysis.

 ---